TELEPAYCOIN/telepaycoin/README.md

 TelePayCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2 minute block targets
  - subsidy halves in 571428 blocks (~793 Days ~2.17years)
- - ~29.999.970 million total coins
+ - ~29.999.970 total coins

 The rest is the same as Bitcoin.
  - 30 coins per block
  - 571428 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the TelePayCoin client sofware, see http://www.telepaycoin.info.
+For more information, as well as an immediately useable, binary version of the TelePayCoin client sofware, see https://www.telepaycoin.com.

 License
 -------